microsoft/sqldev/pages/python/redhat/python-rhel-1.md

   - /python/rhel/step/1
 ---

 > In this section, you will get SQL Server vNext running on RedHat Enterprise Linux.
-After that you will install the necessary dependencies to create Python apps with SQL Server
+After that you will install the necessary dependencies to create Python apps with SQL Server.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_rhel.md %}